for the Holland Community Opera Fellowship

 In partnership with the Fellowship team, major responsibilities include:

-- Bring creative programming to underserved communities and demonstrate a commitment to community engagement that extends Opera Omaha’s footprint.
+- Bring creative programming to diverse communities and demonstrate a commitment to community engagement that extends Opera Omaha’s footprint.

 - Create and sustain social value through community-based programming in collaboration with partner organizations, empower communities through multidisciplinary art, music and creative culture.